seredat/karbowanez/README.md

 * Test suite: run `make test-release` to run tests in addition to building.
 Running `make test-debug` will do the same to the debug version.
 * Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
 To build, run `export CC=clang CXX=clang++` before running `make`.

+You may need to run `apt install libssl1.0-dev` to be able to build with OpenSSL correctly.

 ### On Windows
 Dependencies: MSVC 2013 or later, CMake 2.8.6 or later, and Boost 1.55, OpenSSL.
 You may download them from: